-Our guide covers audio plus audio and video baby monitors, but not networked video.
+Our guide covers audio plus audio and video baby monitors.
+Two of our picks (theVTech Video Baby Monitor RM5752 and the iBaby Care Monitor M7) are networked video baby monitors.
 Apps are an extremely affordable baby monitoring device, usually costing less than $10.
-They’re growing in popularity and we tackle these at the bottom of this guide.
+They’re growing in popularity and we tackle these below.

 Baby monitors range from basic audio monitors to all-singing (literally) models.
 Here’s what we expect every baby monitor to offer.

 If you have an audio only monitor, visual sound indicators can be a useful feature especially if the volume is off or low.
 Sometimes they have them on video monitors too.
 They light up, usually from green to red, to visually highlight the intensity of your baby’s crying.

 It’s standard to have a belt clip on the parent unit.
 This allows you to carry it around, hands-free.